Infrastructure Charges Resolution (No. 3.1) 2020

 Infrastructure charges relating to building works

-The Redland City Plan has reduced the level of assessment for some types of developments that comply with the requirements of the City Plan, for example:
+Council's planning scheme, City Plan, has reduced the level of assessment for some types of developments.
+For example:

-It is important to remember that even if your project is an accepted material change of use for the purposes of Council assessment against the planning scheme, a building approval may still be required through private building certification.
+It is important to remember that even if your project does not need planning approval for a material change of use, a building approval may still be required through private building certification.
 Building approval, or 'certification', is required for development that involves carrying out building work under the Planning Act 2016 (PA), as well as under specific building legislation.
 Building approvals require assessment against the Building Code of Australia (forming Volumes 1 and 2 of the National Construction Code) and Queensland’s Building and Plumbing Regulations.